-There’s a Monster Hunter Rise: Sunbreak event coming soon, where we’re bound to see more monsters, so be sure to check back here to see all the new creatures coming to the game.
-We’ve got more guides, too, like our Monster Hunter Rise amiibo guide, or our Monster Hunter Rise weapons guide to make sure you’re up to snuff for these tough new beasts by the Monster Hunter Rise Sunbreak release date.
+There’s a Monster Hunter Rise: Sunbreak event too, if you want to see what was announced there.
+We’ve got more guides, too, like our Monster Hunter Rise amiibo guide, or our Monster Hunter Rise weapons guide to make sure you’re up to snuff for these tough new beasts.

 The Malzeno is the first creature Capcom revealed for Sunbreak, an elder dragon, and the biggest threat of the Three Lords, the main enemies of the Sunbreak DLC.
 As the headlining monster, they feature in the new Monster Hunter Rise amiibo pack coming with the DLC.